gologic-partner/template-github-extension/README.md

-# blackbeard-extension
+# confluenceze-extension

-Blackbeard is a basic example of an agent-based GitHub Copilot Extension.
-It responds to messages like a pirate, using Copilot's LLM API and special system prompts.
-This repository should serve as an example of the building blocks of a Copilot Extension.
+This extension provides an example of integrating a GitHub Copilot Extension with Confluence.
+It retrieves the content of a Confluence page and summarizes it or answers questions about it using Copilot's LLM API.
+The repository demonstrates the building blocks of a Copilot Extension with external API integration.
 See [index.js](/index.js) for the main logic.

 ## Development